 In the new program, known as the Social Security Number Removal Initiative, or SSNRI, CMS plans on working to minimize the burdens that the transition places on beneficiaries and care providers.

-For instance, it will generate and assign some 150 million unique MBIs for new Medicare beneficiaries and individuals who have been compromised by identity theft.
+For instance, it will generate and assign some 150 million unique MBIs for new beneficiaries and individuals who have been compromised by identity theft.

-It also plans on creating Medicare Beneficiary Identifiers for archived Medicare records and those associated with deceased individuals.
+It also plans on creating Medicare Beneficiary Identifiers for archived records and those associated with deceased individuals.

 Although the Medicare Beneficiary Identifiers format shares the HICN’s 11-character standard, CMS intends for it to be easily distinguishable from the old identifiers and easy to read.